Vatican spy story takes center stage as fraud trial resumes

 That the Vatican and Italy cooperate on security matters is not unusual: Italian police patrol St. Peter’s Square, and there are official levels of cooperation between Vatican gendarmes and Italian law enforcement.
 But Tineri’s spywork for Pena Parra certainly fell outside official channels, intentionally so.
 Mauriello recalled that he even had to escort Tineri past the Vatican security booth at one point because the gendarmes were asking too many questions.

-Pena Parra didn’t refer to Mauriello’s claims in his lengthy defense memo to Vatican prosecutors.
-But he made it clear that as soon as he arrived at the Vatican in late 2018, he found a series of problematic activities that he sought to clean up, including outrageous spending, intransigent employees and dubious decision-making.
+Pena Parra, who remains in his day job as the Vatican interior minister, didn’t immediately respond to an email late Thursday.
+He didn’t refer to Mauriello’s claims in his lengthy defense memo to Vatican prosecutors.
+But he made it clear that as soon as he arrived at the Vatican in late 2018, he found a series of problematic activities that he sought to clean up, including outrageous spending, intransigent employees and dubious decision-making in the operational headquarters of the Holy See.

-It is not the first time the secretariat of state has outsourced intelligence work: Cardinal Angelo Becciu, who was Pena Parra’s predecessor, is on trial in part because he hired a self-styled Sardinian security analyst as a consultant to help negotiate the liberation of Catholic missionary hostages in Africa.
+It is not the first time the secretariat of state has outsourced intelligence work: Cardinal Angelo Becciu, who was Pena Parra’s predecessor, is on trial in part because he hired a self-styled Sardinian security analyst with purported claims to the Italian intelligence services as a consultant to help negotiate the liberation of Catholic missionary hostages in Africa.

 And Pope Francis himself authorized Vatican prosecutors to conduct wiretaps of Italian citizens on Italian soil, in yet another of the sovereignty-defying details of the case.